JonathanZeru/JonathanZeru/README.md

 ## I'm Jonathan Zeru, a Software Developer specializing in Flutter & Web Development

 ### 🚀 About Me
 I am a results-driven software developer with expertise in **Flutter, Next.js, and React.js**, focused on delivering intuitive and high-performing applications across mobile and web platforms.
 With a background in **Computer Science** from Hope Enterprise University College, I have worked on **e-commerce solutions, delivery platforms, chat applications, and AI-powered apps**.
-My approach prioritizes **efficiency, accessibility, and transparent collaboration**.
+My approach prioritizes **efficiency, accessibility, and transparent collaboration** with Professional Experience starting from 2023.

 <img align="right" height="150" src="https://hackernoon.com/images/f2px36fy.gif"  />